opensourceways/app-kubernetes-maintaince/README.md

-# app-kubernetes-maintaince
+# app-kubernetes-maintenance
-This repo used to generate web based kubernetes cluster maintaince
+This repo used to generate web based kubernetes cluster maintenance